hfour/h4bff/1-Guides/Thinking-in-h4bff.md

 The blog product design team are thinking about moderator-approved commenting mode, where everyone can comment but comments don't appear until blog moderators review them.

-The document review team is using a custom permissioning system, but are considering switching to a more general access control plugin.
+The document review team is using a custom permissions system, but are considering switching to a more general access control plugin.
 We aren't quite sure when this system will be implemented.

 Requirements may also include hooking up comments to the notifications system (with emailing).